ceejbot/monitoring-budget/slides.md

 ![](images/grafana-four-charts.jpg)

 ^ The answer is here, in this second screenshot from the same page of graphics.
 The number queries used to answer handle that route was too high-- needed a redesign behind the scenes.
 Which we did.
 We spotted a db problem before we had it.
 Yay metrics!
+But wait.
+There's more.

 ---

-# [fit] metrics ➜ alerts
+# [fit] metrics ➜ __alerts__

 ^ We've got a metrics analyzer yelling at very low latency into a slack channel when certain metrics go out of bounds.
+All it takes to make this happen is a little javascript.

 ---